seed-rs/seed-homepage/markdown/structure.md

 }
 ```

- While the signature of the update function is fixed (Accepts a History struct, Msg and ref to the model; outputs
+ While the signature of the update function is fixed (Accepts a Msg and ref to the model; outputs
  a new model), and will usually involve a match pattern, with an arm for each Msg, there
  are many ways you can structure this function.
 Some may be easier to write, and others may
  be more efficient, or appeal to specific aesthetics.
 While the example above